-3.2.3 New features specific to the single-dish pipeline
+3.3.3 New features specific to the single-dish pipeline

 - hsd_importdata: (§ 10.1) The process is parallelized when the pipeline runs in parallel mode.
 New parameter hm_rasterscan is added to force "time-domain" raster row detection heuristics as default.
-Users can specify the "direction-based" heuristics by setting hm_rasterscan='direction'. - hsd skycal: (§ 10.5) - Spectral scan data no longer break the link for the hsd skycal page. - The warnings of elevation difference between ON and OFF are given for each MS, field, and ANT (i.e., removed spw) to make them compact. - All "Amp vs. Frequency" summary plots and all detailed plots are available for spectral scan data.
-The plotting order is also optimized.

-- hsd applycal: (§ 10.7) All plots are displayed in the case of multitarget data. - hsd atmcor: (§ 10.8) - To decrease the size of the processed MS, the OFF_SOURCE data are removed when executing sdatmcor. - Heuristics to select the best ATM model parameters are implemented. - The plotting order is optimized. - hsd baseline: (§ 10.9) - Will no longer fail if the number of detected lines in an spw is greater than 36. - The "Line Detection by Clustering Analysis" plots are not displayed.
+Users can specify the "direction-based" heuristics by setting hm_rasterscan='direction'. - hsd_skycal: (§ 10.5) - Spectral scan data no longer break the link for the hsd skycal page. - The warnings of elevation difference between ON and OFF are given for each MS, field, and ANT (i.e., removed spw) to make them compact. - All "Amp vs. Frequency" summary plots and all detailed plots are available for spectral scan data.
+The plotting order is also optimized. - hsd applycal: (§ 10.7) All plots are displayed in the case of multitarget data. - hsd atmcor: (§ 10.8) - To decrease the size of the processed MS, the OFF_SOURCE data are removed when executing sdatmcor. - Heuristics to select the best ATM model parameters are implemented. - The plotting order is optimized. - hsd baseline: (§ 10.9) - Will no longer fail if the number of detected lines in an spw is greater than 36. - The "Line Detection by Clustering Analysis" plots are not displayed.
 These appear when plotlevel='all' in h init. - Heuristics to evaluate the baseline flatness are simplified. - The handling of NaN and Inf values is optimized. - hsd_blflag: (§ 10.10) Will no longer fail if spw is specified in a PPR.
-A filtering option to the plots based on the flag percentage is implemented. - hsd imaging: (§ 10.11) - In ephemeris imaging, specmode='cubesource', phasecenter='TRACKFIELD', and outframe='' will be used. - The area to measure the observed RMS and the imaging area are optimized. - MSs with virtual spw can be properly imaged. - Handling of flags in weight calculation is optimized. - The calculation of the theoretical RMS values is improved.
+A filtering option to the plots based on the flag percentage is implemented. - hsd imaging: (§ 10.11) - In ephemeris imaging, specmode='cubesource', phasecenter='TRACKFIELD', and outframe='' will be used - The area to measure the observed RMS and the imaging area are optimized. - MSs with virtual spw can be properly imaged. - Handling of flags in weight calculation is optimized. - The calculation of the theoretical RMS values is improved.

-3.3 Current Known Limitations of the 2022 Pipeline
+3.4 Current Known Limitations of the 2022 Pipeline

-3.3.1 General limitations
+3.4.1 General limitations

 - All raw data (ASDMs) run through the pipeline must have complete and properly formatted binary and metadata.
 This is not always the case for ASDMs from earlier ALMA cycles.
-In particular: - The SD pipeline can only be run on data from Cycle 3 or later. - The IF pipeline will not work with ALMA Cycle 0 data, nor with some Cycle 1 - 2 data that do not have complete calibration intents. - This version of the IF pipeline will fail for <Cycle 2 data that were labeled "J2000".
-This can be worked around by setting lowtrans=False in hifa flagdata.
+In particular: - The SD pipeline can only be run on data from Cycle 3 or later. - The IF pipeline will not work with ALMA Cycle 0 data, nor with some Cycle 1 2 data that do not have complete calibration intents.